ISM-Weimar/DeepEnergyMethods/tensorflow_collocation/README.md

 2. Open the Anaconda Prompt from the Start Menu on Windows or by typing `conda activate base` on Linux.

-3. Create a tensorflow environment named tf.
-This is required in newer versions of Anaconda which come with Python 3.7 or higher as the current version of tensorflow requires Python 3.6.
+3. (Optional) Create a tensorflow environment named tf.
 The command to create the environment and install tensorflow and its dependencies is:
 `conda create --name tf tensorflow`

-4. Activate the tensorflow environment with the command:
+4. (Optional) Activate the tensorflow environment with the command:
 `conda activate tf`

 5. Install the spyder IDE and some additional packages: